Wahya Circle

 DORSET HISTORY

 The Dorset people vanish almost completely from the archaeological record at some time between approx 1200 and 1500 CE.
-Their disappearance is best explained in the historical traditions of the Inuit, whose ancestors observed the final generations of the Paleo-Eskimos or more politely, the Paleo-Inuit:
+Their disappearance is best explained in the historical traditions of the Inuit, whose Ancestors observed the final generations of the Paleo-Inuit fade.

 "The Tunit were strong people, but timid and easily put to flight.
-Nothing is told of their lust to kill."
+Nothing is told of a lust to take life."

 Netsilik Inuit, 1923